 - Lotion is important and I highly recommend a salve for dry skin such as Super Salve (this is great to put on your hands at feet before bed).

 - For more toiletry ideas check out our post with information just for women.

 - Packing items into smaller bags in general is a great idea, as it makes things easier to find.
 Us guides often joke that dry bags are black holes and the item you’re looking to wear on day three is always on the bottom.
 So if you can sort camp clothes and river clothes for example, it may save you a headache.
 Also, don’t sweat it because I also guarantee there will be a moment on your trip that you want something that you can’t find in your bag.
 It’s part of it.

 - Other extras to consider: a sarong!
 It’s lightweight, it’s a changing room, it’s sun protection, it’s a skirt, a scarf, a blanket, a pillow for your nap at lunch.

 - Don’t pee in your shorts.
 It’s not worth it.
 This does in fact connect to packing because if you do this, your shorts will stink and you will get a “boater’s butt” rash.
 Listen to your guides, and remember “privacy is given” on the river!

 And just like this list of tips, I probably forgot something.
 You probably will too.
 That’s okay, go with it, learn from hopefully not detrimental mistakes, and know that we learn and grow from our mistakes and experiences.
 Remember this too: a lot of hardships, especially when we are outside of our comfort zone have to do with our attitudes, outlooks and reactions.
-If you realize on day one you forgot something, don’t beat yourself up!
-Make a new friend, ask a guide and I’m willing to bet it will work out.
-And when in doubt, go sit by the river and everything will be okay.
+If you realize on day one you forgot to pack something, don’t beat yourself up!
+Make a new friend, ask a guide, and I’m willing to bet it will work out.
+And when in doubt, go sit by the river and watch the whitewater.
+Everything will be okay.